Top most expensive pizzas in the world.

 This deluxe pie is called after the British super agent, James Bond.
 Known by only as the “Pizza Royale 007,” this pizza is coated with 24-carat gold dust, topped with champagne-soaked caviar and lobster that is marinated in 100-year-old cognac.
 Yum!

+The price tag on this one is ludicrous.
+What makes this pie so expensive?
+Well, the preparation takes 72 hours to make because the dough is given enough time to rest before it made into the most expensive pie the world has ever known.
+It is topped with bufala mozzarella, three types of caviar, lobster from Norway and Cilento, and it is lightly sprinkled with hand-picked grains of pink Australian sea-salt from the Murray River.
 The cost includes service (thank God), and this pie can be made at your home.
 That’s right; three Italian chefs will show up at your villa and make it for you in the comfort of your kitchen.
 Let’s just hope they aren’t staying for the entire 72-hour period because that would be a little weird.